William Sandford: Legacy

 Sandford was associated with the growth of the township of Lithgow.
 The area between Railway Parade and Read Street, bounded by Roy Street and the laneway behind John Street was subdivided by Sandford for housing in 1897 and, in 1902, Spooner and Harley Streets were added.
 Roy, Clarice and John Streets are named after Sandford's children.
 Sandford Avenue in Lithgow is named after him.
 The continuation of Main Street, west of the Great Western Highway is Caroline Avenue, likely named after Caroline Sandford, his wife.

-The ruin of the blower house of Sandford's blast furnace still stands in what is now the Blast Furnace Park, Lithgow.
-Sandford's home, 'Eskroy Park'—later the home of Charles Hoskins— is now part of the clubhouse of the Lithgow Golf Club, and the surrounding land that he once owned is now the golf course.
-The collection of the Powerhouse Museum, includes an iron pig, cast on the day that Sandford's blast furnace was opened.Sandford Street in Mitchell, an industrial suburb of Canberra—the streets of which are named after Australian industialists—is named after him, as is the Sandford Street light rail stop.

-Sandford's lifesize portrait—painted by Norman St Clair Carter, paid from funds raised by public subscription in 1908—has a chequered history.
+Sandford Street in Mitchell, an industrial suburb of Canberra—the streets of which are named after Australian industrialists—is named after him, as is the Sandford Street light rail stop.Sandford's life-size portrait—painted by Norman St Clair Carter, paid from funds raised by public subscription in 1908—has a chequered history.
 It hung for 30 years in the Art Gallery in Sydney, until his daughter was requested to take it away in 1938.
 It then hung at the Chamber of Manufacturers until 1951, when it moved to the Sydney boardroom of John Lysaght Australia.
-Presumably when that company was taken over by BHP, it moved to the offices of the Port Kembla steelworks (now Bluescope Steel).
+Presumably when that company was taken over by BHP, it moved to the offices of the Port Kembla steelworks (now BlueScope).